 Found the best Big Island Luau for your trip?

 It’s normal to find that some luaus differ from others.
-It’s important to pick the beset luau in Big Island that you think will best fit you and your companion’s personalities and interests.
+It’s important to pick the best luau in Big Island that you think will best fit you and your companion’s personalities and interests.

-Most of Hawaii’s luaus are fascinating to watch but true local experience is one that is rare.
+Most of Hawaii’s luaus are fascinating to watch but the true local experience is one that is rare.
 That’s why it’s important to find the best luau in Hawaii Big Island for your family.

 We hope that our little list helped you decide which Big Island Luaus to add to your list!